guilhermesalvi/sample-overdraft-api/readme.md

 **What happens:**

-- ✅ Only **IOF** is charged
+- ✅ Only **Credit Tax** is charged
 - ❌ No **regular interest**, since usage stayed within grace period
-- ❌ No penalty or mora, since month did not end negative
+- ❌ No penalty or late interest, since month did not end negative

----

 ### Case 4: Used Limit, Then Paid Off Mid-Month